Corn Flower Glass Gallery

 The delicate glassware was sold to working class families, at an affordable price, to add a bit of elegance and charm to their dinner tables.
 Both W. J. Hughes and his son-in-law Pete Kayser were committed to the basic principles of quality and affordability, and their innovative marketing during the 1950s and 1960s made Corn Flower a household name.

-With over 2200 pieces, the MoD is home to the largest public collection of W. J. Hughes Corn Flower glass in the world.
+With over 2500 pieces, the MoD is home to the largest public collection of W. J. Hughes Corn Flower glass in the world.
+Come discover the stunning creations of one of Canada’s earliest design minds and most compelling entrepreneurs.

 In 2017, the Museum of Dufferin was successful in its application to the Canada 150 Infrastructure Program, and received a grant of $150,000 to be put towards a new and permanent Corn Flower Glass Gallery.
-Custom exhibit cases and state-of-the-art lighting show off the intricate details of the glass – each piece was hand-cut by talented craftsmen in the Toronto factory.
-The exhibition also features interactive displays, historic photographs of the Dufferin community, funky advertising materials and of course, the most rare, colourful and quirky Corn Flower glass (a toothpick holder shaped like a boot?).
+Custom exhibit cases and state-of-the-art lighting show off the intricate details of the glass.
+The exhibition also features interactive displays, historic photographs of the Dufferin community, advertising materials and of course, the most rare, colourful Corn Flower glass.

-We’re so pleased to have worked on this project with an amazing team.
+We’re pleased to have worked on this project with an amazing team.
 Thank you to Architects Lebel & Bouliane, Alula Lighting Design and our construction management team, Ritestart Limited.
 This project was funded by the Government of Canada (Canada 150, Community Infrastructure Grant) as well as Central Counties Tourism and various private donors.
-Come discover the story of Corn Flower Glass!

 Did You Know?

 The rarest colours of Corn Flower glass are blue, purple and vaseline (a vibrant yellow).
 It was difficult for chemists to keep these glass colours consistent during the mixing process.
 As a result, the Corn Flower company did not sell these colours very often!
-After 20 years of searching, the MoD has a very small and treasured collection of these pieces.
+After 20 years of searching, the MoD has a small, treasured collection of these pieces.

 Did You Know?

-If you are looking to sell your pieces you may enter them in our annual Corn Flower consignment sale.
-Anyone can put their items on consignment with us, we then have them authenticated, sell the authentic pieces and issue the original owner a cheque.
-For details on the sale, or to be contacted when we start accepting items for consignment, please contact email@example.com or call ext.
+Each year in June we host a Corn Flower Glass consignment sale.
+Anyone can put their items on consignment with us, we then have them authenticated by experts, sell the authentic pieces and issue the original owner a cheque.
+If you are interested in selling your Corn Flower Glass in the sale, please contact our Reception Services Coordinator at: firstname.lastname@example.org or call (519) 941-1114 ext.
 4018.